|

 These historical roots provide a mine of rich teachings that are equally applicable to modern situations.
 Dr. Hatsumi teaches the importance of understanding the principles underlying techniques, not just the mechanics—things that will serve the greatest benefit in the flurry of a real fight.

-This practicality is the Bujinkan’s biggest draw for tens of thousands of practitioners around the world, many of whom are involved with law enforcement or personal security.
-Dr. Hatsumi, a former bone-setter, has penned over a dozen books, and is the former chairman of the Writers Guild of Japan.
+This is the Bujinkan’s biggest draw for tens of thousands of practitioners around the world, many of whom are involved with law enforcement or personal security.
+Dr. Hatsumi has penned over a dozen books, and is the former chairman of the Writers Guild of Japan.

 Among Dr. Hatsumi’s other many honors are the title of Knighthood from Germany, Honorary Doctorate degrees in both Human Sciences and Philosophy, Honorary Texas Ranger, and numerous Honorable Citizenship awards from locales as close as Los Angeles, California to as far as Dublin, Ireland.
 Dr. Hatsumi’s work has also been recognized by numerous government and law enforcement officials, such as the FBI and the NSA.
 Dr. Hatsumi holds black belts in several arts, including judo, karate, kendo, aikido and jojutsu, and has studied such western arts as boxing.